jarrettv/Mini-V/docs/BuildGuide.md

 * Test the up and down movement has no binding

 ### Kinematic Bed Mounts
-* Add the SaCo or High-temp neodymium magnets (6) to carriers, it should be a tight fit so they stay put
+* Add the SmCo or High-temp neodymium magnets (6) to carriers, it should be a tight fit so they stay put
 * Optional when magnets aren't snug, add a screw to keep the magnets in place
 * Slide onto the end of the 80mm steel rods closed end first